junxit/us-congress-bills-119/bill.md

 This Act may be cited as the “Empowering Employer Child and Elder Care Solutions Act”.

 ## § 2.
-Exclusion of child care in computing overtime compensation
+Exclusion of child and dependent care in computing overtime compensation

 - **(a)** *In general* Section 7(e) of the Fair Labor Standards Act of 1938 (29 U.S.C.
 207(e)) is amended—
   - **(1)** in paragraph (2), by inserting “payments or reimbursements for child or dependent care services;” after “by the employer;”;